tackle-io/woodchipper/docs/advanced.md

 To enable the FastAPI integration, you have to modify the `FastAPI` app instance.

+There are two ways to do this.
+The first, chipperize() is the recommended approach to get accurate timing data in most cases-- it ensures the Woodchipper middleware is the first in the middleware stack.
+However, if you also have Datadog's DDTrace middleware installed on the same application, chipperize may cause tracing to break.
+In those cases, manual installation (see second example) is preferred.

+Chipperize:
 {{< highlight python "lineNos=true,anchorLineNos=true,lineAnchors=flask" >}}
 from fastapi import FastAPI
 from woodchipper.http.fastapi import WoodchipperFastAPI

 app = FastAPI()
 WoodchipperFastAPI(app).chipperize()
+{{< /highlight >}}

+Manual installation:
+{{< highlight python "lineNos=true,anchorLineNos=true,lineAnchors=flask" >}}
+from fastapi import FastAPI
+from woodchipper.http.fastapi import WoodchipperFastAPI

+app = FastAPI()
+app.add_middleware(WoodchipperFastAPI)
 {{< /highlight >}}

 The `WoodchipperFastAPI` constructor also takes an optional kwarg parameter `request_id_factory`.
 By passing to this